 Follow us on Mastodon:

-In this article, we showed one of many examples for using a U2F security token.
-The upcoming WebAuthn standard has the potential to spread acceptance of such tokens on the internet making credential management less painful.
+In this article, we showed two of many examples for using a U2F security token.
+The new WebAuthn standard has the potential to spread acceptance of such tokens on the internet making credential management less painful.
 We will show you more examples in upcoming articles.

-You can also check open-source projects like the upcoming Solokeys or the Nitrokey FIDO U2F (if ever available) if you don’t want to buy YubiKeys.
+You can also check open-source projects like the Solokeys or the Nitrokey FIDO U2F if you don’t want to buy YubiKeys.
 Most U2F-only tokens cost about € 20.

 - Yubicoexternal link